Office: Duncan Hall 618 and Clark Hall 227

 B.S., 1988, CSU, Northridge

-The communication of the causes, impact and implications of our changing climate is a critical component to any mitigation strategy.
+Climate Change Curriculum: The communication of the causes, impact and implications of our changing climate is a critical component to any mitigation strategy.
 I am presently interested in developing new methods for teaching climate change that engage the public and ultimately stimulate social change.
-At present, this interest has culminated in the Green Ninja, a climate-action superhero created to inspire informed action on climate change.
+At present, this interest has culminated in the Green Ninja, an initiative that adapts research-based educational approaches for the middle school classroom.

 Brown, P. T., E. C. Cordero, and S. Mauget, 2012: Reproduction of Twentieth Century Inter- to Multi-decadal Surface Temperature Variability in Radiatively Forced Coupled Climate Models, J. Geophys.
 Res., 117, DOI: 10.1029/2011JD016864.
 (PDF)